-California State University, Stanislaus
+To: Dean, College of Education California State University, Stanislaus

-The Qualifying Examination Committee Members certify that the student named below has satisfied/ not satisfied (circle one) the Qualifying Examination, taken of the Committee Committee
+The Qualifying Examination Committee Members certify that the student named below has satisfied/ not satisfied (circle one) the Qualifying Examination, taken on \\\\\\.
+The Committee recommends/does not recommend (circle one) advancement to candidacy for the degree of Doctor of Education in Educational Leadership.